cindyloo/vrdoodler/README.md

 draw/sketch their spatialized ideas, and render them into a virtual reality(3D) space.
 I welcome your enhancement requests or inputs

-This uses node.js - download the VRDoodler files into a folder, run node server.js in the terminal.
+This uses node.js - install node.js and '>npm install ...' the requisite modules as noted in the server.js file.
+Download the VRDoodler files into a folder, run >node server.js in the terminal.
 Access vrdoodler.html via localhost:8080

 Currently in ALPHA!!!
 Lots of cool features to add, I just need time - and more hands!